Indoor Air Quality Research Study

 Does my home quality for the study?

-If you received the following postcard, we believe your home qualifies for the study.
+If the participant received the following postcard, we believed their home qualified for the study.

 HOMEOWNERS: Participate in an indoor air quality research study conducted by the University of Central Florida’s FSEC®, and earn $300 in home improvement store gift cards for participating!
 Participation involves allowing three FSEC staff members to visit your home and place temporary sensors to measure air quality and appliance operation.
 The visit may last up to 6 hours and the sensors will remain in place for one week.
 A second visit of up to 6 hours will take place at the end of the week to collect the sensors and conduct air flow testing.
 To sign up, call 321-638-1416 or for more information, visit www.fsec.ucf.edu/go/iaqstudy.
 FSEC Energy Research Center.
 University of Central Florida.

-Homes that qualify for the study are single-family, detached or attached homes (townhomes), built in 2013 or later, and located in Florida, Alabama, Georgia, South Carolina, or North Carolina.
-Participating households must not allow smoking indoors.
+Homes that qualified for the study were single-family, detached or attached homes (townhomes), built in 2013 or later, and located in Florida, Alabama, Georgia, South Carolina, or North Carolina.
+Participating households must not have allowed smoking indoors.

 How do I sign up?